 - Eternal Light.
 Battery-powered LED candles can provide a flicker of visible hope inside a grief-stricken home.
 Whether you keep one LED candle next to a favorite photo of your pet in a shared living space or let each family member set up a little remembrance spot of their own.
 These imitation candles, which are typically safer than lit candles, can provide a comforting reminder at sad times.
 Get some rechargeable batteries because you’ll go through a lot of them, if you keep the LED candles on around the clock.

 - Portraits.
 With so many digital photos but so few prints, you may need to make a special trip to get prints made of your favorite photos.
 As you wrap up what needs to be done to archive your pet’s life, I recommend having a large photo print of your favorite photo made and framed.
 Once all the toys, bowls, and other pet items are put away, it can renew the sense of emptiness in your home.
 To help ease that next transition, I like having a large portrait (photo print or original artwork) hung in a place of prominence in the home.
 Perhaps your kids would like to frame the photo or create the artwork themselves.

 Since there’s a chance that you’re reading this with grief weighing heavily on your heart, let me say how very sorry I am for your loss.
 I hope these ideas help you and your kids process the real and raw emotion of grief.

-Writer and award-winning blogger, Roxanne Hawn works from her home in the Colorado Rocky Mountains.
-Her blog, Champion of My Heart, is a real-time canine memoir.
-Heart Dog: Surviving the Loss of Your Canine Soul Mate hit the #1 spot on Amazon’s Best Seller List (Pet Loss) in its first week.
+Roxanne Hawn's book, Heart Dog: Surviving the Loss of Your Canine Soul Mate hit the #1 spot on Amazon’s Best Seller List (Pet Loss) in its first week.